mgordanier/francesca-giacco-author-site/src/content/markdown/index.md

 author_photo: ../images/authorphoto2.jpg
 author_photo_alt_text: Author photo of Francesca Giacco.
 author_photo_credit: © Emily Knecht
-mini_about: >-
-  Francesca Giacco is a graduate of Barnard College and the MFA program at Columbia University.
-She lives in New York.
+mini_about: Francesca Giacco is a graduate of Barnard College and the MFA program at Columbia University.
+She lives in New York. *Six Days in Rome* is her first novel.

-  Her debut novel, *Six Days in Rome*, will be published by Grand Central on May 3, 2022.
 ---